FP-22-23/java-term-project-PFerreria/README.md

 - getNumberActors(): Gives the number of cast members
 - addGenre(String hm) / addGenres(List lhm): Adds genre(s) to the list of genres
 - addActor(String hm) / addActors(List lhm): Adds actor(s) to the list of cast
+- getMainCharacter(): Gets protagonist of the movie
+- getMainGenre(): Gets main genre of the movie

 ### Enum Type - HMLanguage
 Languages the movies are: